Explore ADHD Assessment & Multisensory Learning Support in Campsie.

 For many parents of children with ADHD and adults coping with the condition, tutoring is sought to address learning gaps.
 However, some students have spent considerable time attending regular tutoring services without witnessing significant advancements.
 This is where the individualised therapeutic approach of Neurosensory comes into play.

-The multisensory approach uses practical strategies in the auditory, visual, and kinaesthetic (movement/touch) pathways to maximise learning.
+Practical strategies in the auditory, visual, and kinaesthetic (movement/touch) pathways are utilised in the multisensory approach to enhance learning.

 They are encouraged to: